Table Of Content

 The Nervous System’s Role in Sensory Processing

-To understand why some people have an overactive nervous system, it’s essential to explore its intricate workings and its role in processing sensory information.
+To understand why some people have an overactive nervous system, it’s important to explore its complex workings and its role in processing sensory information.

 The brain and nervous system constantly receive input from the environment through our senses—sight, sound, touch, taste, and smell.
 This sensory information travels through complex networks of neurons, where it is filtered, interpreted, and integrated to create our perception of the world around us.